 - Garlic: Use fresh whole garlic or minced jarred garlic.
 I find the best results when I grate fresh bulbs of garlic using a Microplane.
 This will prevent large, overwhelming, chunks of garlic in your sauce.

 - Dill: For Tzatziki, fresh dill is best.
 If you don't happen to have fresh dill, you can use dried dill, but the sauce will not have the same fresh quality.
+While traditional, the dill is optional.
+When serving Tzatziki with curries, I typically opt to omit the dill.

 - Lemon Juice: Only use the juice of fresh lemons!
 Jarred lemon juice will make this sauce taste bitter and leave an unpleasant aftertaste.